• cut stem with ooze

 Look-A-likes

-Wilted, yellowing leaves can be due to environmental factors as well as other diseases, including other strains of R. solanacearum.
-Root rots caused by many fungi can also cause leaf wilting, yellowing of leaves, and stunted growth.
-In geraniums, bacterial leaf blight caused by Xanthomonas hortorum pv. pelargonii causes leaves to wilt and yellow, similar to R. solanacearum R3bv2, but this disease also causes round tan - brown spots on the leaves.
-In potato, tuber symptoms of bacterial ring rot caused by Clavibacter michiganensis subsp. sepedonicus can look similar to those caused by R. solanacearum R3bv2.
+In geraniums, bacterial leaf blight caused by Xanthomonas hortorum pv. pelargonii may cause leaves to wilt and yellow, similar to R. solanacearum R3bv2, but also causes round tan to brown leaf spots.
+In potatoes, tuber symptoms of bacterial ring rot caused by Clavibacter michiganensis subsp. sepedonicus can look similar to those of R. solanacearum R3bv2.

 Images of Ralstonia solanacearum